tonylubin/webscraper/README.md

 ## FURTHER INFO

-* To set your own schedule(time) to run the price comparison got to `controllers/scheduler.js` file and alter the cron expression that looks like ( * * * * * ) - https://cronexpressiontogo.com for info.
+* To set your own schedule(time) to run the price comparison got to `controllers/scheduler.js` file and alter the cron expression that looks like ( * * * * * ) - <https://cronexpressiontogo.com> for info.

 * utilised PM2 module for process managing (keeping server alive) and restarting automatically<br>
 e.g. in terminal run `pm2 start app.js` then `pm2 save`

 * after boot-up in terminal run `pm2 resurrect` for saved processess to resume This is needed because app is built on linux (using wsl2) and start-up script won't work across the different operating systems.

+* **EXTRA FUTURE WORK :** Can be hosted/deployed to a cloud hosting website service such as Heroku and run app at scheduled times through heroku scheduler.
+Requires modifying `scheduler.js file` to remove cron job from `task()` function and then calling it at the required times.